|Venue to be confirmed (16 Nov 2019)|

 All children under 12 years and everyone who has submitted gingerbread structures to Pepperkakebyen have free access.
 All adults who follow the kindergarten groups, schools (all levels) and day-centers have free access.

-Admission for youth 12-18 years, pupils at primary and secondary, students with student ID NOK 70.
-Admission for all others over 12 years is NOK 90.
+Admission for youth 12-18 years, pupils at primary and secondary, students with student ID NOK 80.

-An adult including all accompanying children under 12 NOK 90.
+An adult including all accompanying children under 12 years old is NOK 100.

 To support Pepperkakebyen you can buy gingerbread cookies when visiting Pepperkakebyen, or order at their homepage (for residents outside Norway, please check with the organizer.)